shailjagangrade/shailjagangrade.github.io/_pages/research.md

 Coastal upwelling dynamics & phytoplankton communities
 ------
 Wind-driven coastal upwelling is spatially and temporally dynamic.
-Upwelling-favorable winds drives "pulses" of nutrient-rich water into the sunlit water column.
+Upwelling-favorable winds drive "pulses" of nutrient-rich water into the sunlit water column.
 This process results in the development of phytoplankton patches at the coast that are rapidly transported offshore.
 Identifying the location and composition of these patches is important in diagnoising potential ecological hotspots and feeding grounds for zooplankton, fishes, seabirds, and marine mammals.

 <center><p align="center" style="max-width:75%;"><img src="../images/front-schematic-Gangrade-Franks-2023.png" /></p></center>